syncfusion-content/blazor-docs/blazor/barcode/export.md

 ---
 layout: post
 title: Export in Blazor Barcode Component | Syncfusion
-description: Learn here all about Export in Syncfusion Blazor Barcode component and more.
+description: Checkout and learn here all about Export functionality in Syncfusion Blazor Barcode component and much more.
 platform: Blazor
 control: Barcode
 documentation: ug